hazama-yuinyan/Expresso/Expresso/Documentation/ExpressoTutorial.md

 In the above example, it seems that the latter 2 intseq objects extract elements from the same array object.
 You may be wondering that it is inefficient because it seems that we have 3 arrays in the end.
-Having 3 arrays means that Expresso first allocates 3 chunks of memory and fills the first chunk of memory with integers from 0 to 10.
-And then it copies the first half of elements of the previous array to the second chunk of memory and the second half of elements to the last chunk of memory.
+Having 3 arrays means that Expresso first allocates 3 chunks of memory and fills the first chunk of memory with integers from 0 to 10, and then it copies the first half of elements of the previous array to the second chunk of memory and the second half of elements to the last chunk of memory.
 But Expresso is smart enough to solve this problem.
 Instead of returning a new array, it returns iterators that goes through the first half of the elements and the second half of the elements respectively.
 Note that the chunks of memory(`first_half` and `second_half` variables in this snippet) are called `slice` in Expresso and that `slice` is another iterator
-(in .NET term it also called an `enumerator`).
+(in .NET term it is also called an `enumerator`).

 Sometimes, it's useful to view into some sequence.
 That's the time when the `slice` type comes into play.
 The `slice` type, as the name implies, slices some sequence and allows you to view a portion of that sequence.
 Combining some sequence with an `intseq` using the indexer syntax